AlissonMacedo/Bootcamp-meetup-mobile/README.md

 ## 💻  A screen of login end register.

- - A simple screen of login;
- - A screen of register;
+ - A simple screen of login and register;

 <p align="center">
 <img src="./demo/demo1.png" alt="demo1" title="demo1">